German support for Israel in the Gaza war: Weapons exports

 According to the Stockholm International Peace Research Institute, Germany accounted for 30% of weapons imports into Israel between 2019 and 2023.
 The amounts of German arms exports towards Israel initially rose sharply in the last months of 2023, following the 7 October attack.
 In the first half of 2024, however, German arms exports towards Israel significantly decreased.
 From August to October 2024, the German government authorised 94 million euros worth of arms exports to Israel.

 In October 2024, the European Legal Support Center filed a petition in German court requesting that a 150-metric-ton shipment of military-grade explosives be blocked from being sent from Vietnam to Israel on the German cargo ship MV Kathrin, as they could potentially be used for war crimes and crimes against humanity in the Gaza Strip.

 In September 2024, a Reuters report found that arms exports to Israel from Germany had slowed in 2024, due to legal challenges.
 In October 2024, however, data from the German Foreign Ministry showed it had authorized $100 million in military exports in the prior three months.

 German companies Rheinmetall, Renk, MTU Friedrichshafen and ThyssenKrupp exported weapons used by Israel in the Gaza War.

-On 8 August 2025, Chancellor Friedrich Merz announced that Germany won’t authorize any exports of military equipment to Israel that could be used in Gaza “until further notice” in response to the decision by Prime Minister Netanyahu’s Cabinet to take over Gaza City.
+On 8 August 2025, Chancellor Friedrich Merz announced that Germany won't authorize any exports of military equipment to Israel that could be used in Gaza “until further notice” in response to the decision by Prime Minister Netanyahu's Cabinet to take over Gaza City.
 An arms transfer analyst said that Germany is “openly admitting that it is uncomfortable with Israel’s actions and limiting some arms transfers, and for Germany this is a huge deal.”
 Merz's decision was criticized by some German politicians.
+In November 2025, the German government lifted export restrictions on weapons for use in Gaza.

 Domestic policies

-Publicly accusing Israel of genocide can lead to arrest in Germany, even when the accusers are Jewish or Israeli.
 In February 2024, a criminal complaint was filed in German courts accusing various senior politicians of complicity in genocide.

+Accusing Israel of committing a genocide is not illegal in Germany.
+According to the Berlin police, using the word "genocide" in combination with a generalizing statement, for example about Israelis, may be relevant under criminal law under some circumstances.